⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Oral Tirzepatide: The Future of Administration

-One of the most anticipated developments is oral tirzepatide.
-Eli Lilly is conducting Phase 3 clinical trials for a tirzepatide tablet formulation.
-Early Phase 2 data showed that oral tirzepatide produced meaningful weight loss and glucose reduction, though bioavailability is lower than the injectable form.
-If approved, oral tirzepatide would represent a major advancement in accessibility for patients who are needle-averse or prefer oral medications.
+One of the most expected developments is oral tirzepatide.
+Eli Lilly is conducting Phase 3 clinical trials for a tirzepatide tablet form.
+Early Phase 2 data showed that oral tirzepatide produced meaningful weight loss and glucose reduction, though uptake is lower than the injectable form.
+If approved, oral tirzepatide would represent a major advancement in accessibility for patients who are needle-averse or prefer oral drugs.

 7. Tirzepatide Side Effects & Safety

-The most common tirzepatide side effects are gastrointestinal — including nausea (up to 10% of patients), diarrhea, decreased appetite, vomiting, and constipation.
-These effects are typically dose-dependent and most pronounced during dose escalation, improving over time as the body adjusts to the medication.
+The most common tirzepatide side effects are gut — including nausea (up to 10% of patients), diarrhea, decreased appetite, vomiting, and constipation.
+These effects are often dose-dependent and most pronounced during dose escalation, improving over time as the body adjusts to the medication.

 • 1